 4. A recent study of active young adults with ACL injuries found that there was no significant differences between patients who had immediate reconstructive surgery followed by rehabilitation, or those patients who had rehabilitation first, then surgery up to 12 months later (Frobell 2013).
 This indicates that rehabilitation should be considered as a primary treatment option for these patients.

 A surgical reconstruction does not mean you don’t have to do rehab!
-Rehab is essential to build up strength and coordination, and prevent reinjury.
+Rehab is essential for recovery after ACL surgery to build up strength and coordination, and prevent reinjury.

 It is recommended that you have at least monthly reviews for 12-18 months after your ACL reconstruction.
-This is especially important to keep you on track so that you meet your goals, and are at a reduced risk of re-injury.
+This is especially important to keep you on track so that you have full recovery after ACL reconstruction, and are at a reduced risk of re-injury.

-When can I return to sport after a reconstruction?
+When can I return to sport after a n ACL reconstruction?